Every Nearby Energetic Pulsar Is Surrounded by a Region of Inhibited Diffusion: Results and Discussion

-Figure~\ref{fig: pulsars vs HESS 0.01 eff} shows the same result as Fig.~\ref{fig: pulsars vs HESS} for models where we change the pulsar efficiency from $\eta = 10\%$ to 5\% or 1\%.
+Figure~\ref{fig: pulsars vs HESS 0.01 eff} shows the same result as Fig.~\ref{fig: pulsars vs HESS} for models with pulsar efficiencies of $\eta = 5\%$ and 1\%.
 This reduces the flux from each pulsar and reduces the number that exceed H.E.S.S. data.
-However, we find that for a 5\% (1\%) efficiency, 14 (5) pulsars still exceed H.E.S.S data.
-Even for pulsars with much lower efficiencies than our standard scenario, inhibited diffusion is needed to be consistent with H.E.S.S.
+However, we find that for a 5\% (1\%) efficiency, 15 (5) pulsars still exceed H.E.S.S data.
+Even for pulsars with much lower efficiencies, inhibited diffusion is needed to be consistent with H.E.S.S.

-Figure~\ref{fig: r0 grid} shows how strongly diffusion must be suppressed for each of the 20~ATNF pulsars that overproduce the H.E.S.S. data in one-zone models.
-In this figure, we use the exact ages and distances for each pulsar.
-We note that the degree to which diffusion is suppressed and the size of the inhibited diffusion zone are degenerate.
-Thus, we fix the suppression factor to $D_s = 100$ and vary the size of the diffusion zone until the pulsar no longer overproduces H.E.S.S. data.
-The radius of inhibited diffusion can be smaller if diffusion is more strongly suppressed.
-In the top axis, we use Eq.~\ref{eq: diff scale} to approximate the time that a 10~TeV $e^+e^-$ spends in the inhibited diffusion region.
-For comparison, if diffusion is not inhibited, a 10~TeV $e^+e^-$ traverses 50~pc in only $\sim 1600$~yr.